 Only 50% clickbait, but that's just because of a life update.
-Skip to the good part if you want.
+Trot to the finale if you want spoilers.

 I'M NOT LATE, YOU ARE!